weltliteratur/blog/_posts/2016-09-07-Introducing-TIWOLI.markdown

 </div>
 <div style="clear:left;" />

-The last quote, from "Jekyll &amp; Hyde", is interesting insofar as it can be regarded a mistake by the author that went into several print editions ([see here](https://books.google.com/books?id=sk7zCQAAQBAJ&pg=PA64), for example).
+The last quote, from "Jekyll &amp; Hyde", is interesting insofar as the given date can be regarded a mistake by the author that went into several print editions (as [discussed here](https://books.google.com/books?id=sk7zCQAAQBAJ&pg=PA64), for example).

 We also harvested some newer books as you can see in the Auster example below (the picture is not the best, but somebody might upload a better one to Wikimedia Commons someday).
 There's also one more Brontë quote and two nice quotes from the time-travel novel by Bellamy (where times and dates are the actual subject):